Blive77/Cybersecurity/README.md

 # Cyber Security
 Cyber Security Lab Experiences by Fabio Felgueiras
 Use this for ethical hacking only

-In this example we will use a Kali Linux 2023.2 and windows 10
+In this example we will use a Kali Linux 2023.2 and windows 10 Tools used:
+-OpenSSL To create the certificate
+-msfConsole to create the listner
+-msfvenom to create the payload
+-python to create the http server
+-c++ to create the windows .exe

+Windows 10 Backdoor

 In Kali >